isdk/isdk-lang-spec/README.md

   * `bias`: The adjustment value, which can take several forms:
     * **Number**: Directly adds to the logits of the target token.
     * **Percentage** (e.g., 20%): Adjusts the generation probability proportionally.
 For instance, 20% means the generation probability will increase by 1.2 times the original probability.
-    * `false`: Completely removes the possibility of generating that token.
+    * `false|never`: Completely removes the possibility of generating that token.
 * **Optional Prefix** `!`:
   * If the prefix ! is present, e.g., `((!text:bias))`, it indicates that the specified content should be removed from the prompt while applying the bias adjustment.